Householder-Symposium/Householder-Symposium.github.io/apply.md

 Invitations to the Householder Symposium are based on applications that describe a talk you could present at the meeting.
-Applications must be submitted by *31 October 2024*.
+Applications must be submitted by *8 November 2024 at 11:59 pm US ET* (extended due to EasyChair system maintenance).

 To apply, please folow these instructions: